raspberrypilearning/fruit-salad/en/step_6.md

 ## Add a Rotate button
 At the moment, each piece of fruit faces in the same direction, which will limit the design that users can create with your fruit salad app.
-To improve your app, you will add a rotate button that users can click to rotate the ingredient before they stamp it.
+To improve your app, you will add a **Rotate** button that users can click to rotate the ingredient before they stamp it.

 --- task ---
 Create a **Rotate** button sprite.
 To do this, select a **Button3** sprite once more.